bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Play slight particle effect for any power use (burst of colored pixels, color changes per coin).
 	- [ ] Activating a coin - burst of particles; let's also make the coin rise up slightly while activated like it used to (that was kinda cool)
 	- [ ] Deactivate a coin - move it back down
-	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect I suppose.
+	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect.
 - [ ] **Enhanced Monster Effects (Projectile animations)**
 	- [ ] Add projectiles for monster coins targetting coins in player's row.
 		- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits